imixs/imixs-workflow/src/site/markdown/engine/documentservice.md

 The class _DocumentEvent_ defines the following event types:

  * **ON\_DOCUMENT\_SAVE** - send immediately before a document will be persisted.
-The document is already managed by JPA and indexed by Lucene, but the transaction is not closed.
+The document is already managed by JPA but the transaction is not closed and the lucene index is not updated.
 So a EJB-Exception can roll back the changes.
 This event should be handled in the same transaction context.
  * **ON\_DOCUMENT\_LOAD** - send immediately after a document was loaded.
 The document may already be managed by JPA (attached) if the document was saved in the same transaction.

 This _DocumentEvent_ can be consumed by another Session Bean or managed bean implementing the @Observes annotation: